Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Introduction

-These methods have been further extended and improved by using an error function instead of a Heaviside one \cite{wan_randomized_2022}, introducing Gaussian kernels \cite{wang_quantum_2022}, employing the quantum eigenvalue transform of unitaries (QETU) \cite{QETU}, or by exploring implementation in real quantum hardware \cite{blunt2023statistical, summer_DOS}.
-Even if these methods aim at addressing the problem of limited resources, they all assume access to a lower bound $\eta$ on the overlap between the initial state and true ground state.
-It remains unclear how this algorithm would perform in practice without this information.
-Here, we instead focus on \textit{improving} the energy estimation associated with an initial state obtained from classical methods such as DMRG, rather than solving for the exact ground state \cite{fomichev2024initial}, which is known to be a QMA\hyp complete problem \cite{gottesman2009quantum, nagaj2008local,cubitt2016complexity,aharonov2009power}.
+These methods have been further extended by using an improved Fourier series approximation~\cite{wan_randomized_2022}, introducing Gaussian kernels \cite{wang_quantum_2022,ding_QMEGS,ding_gaussian}, employing the quantum eigenvalue transform of unitaries (QETU) \cite{QETU}, via rejection sampling \cite{wang2023faster}, by exploring implementation in real quantum hardware \cite{blunt2023statistical, sun2023probing} or against noise models \cite{ding_noise}.
+Lastly, Ref.~\cite{clinton2024quantum} proposed signal processing techniques for phase-retrieval of time series without using auxiliary qubits, improving the scalability of phase-estimation algorithms.
+These approaches require prior knowledge of a lower bound on the overlap ($\eta$) between the initial and true ground states to provide performance guarantees.
+Furthermore, their resource requirements increase quadratically as the quality of the employed initial state deteriorates.
+Navigating such limitations associated with the phase-estimation algorithms would require rephrasing the paradigm of ground-state energy estimation \cite{v_score_carleo}.
+In this work, with this as a motivation, we adopt a practitioner view, particularly relevant for early fault-tolerant quantum devices: \textit{improving} the energy estimation of an approximate ground state through classical methods, such as DMRG, rather than striving to solve the exact ground state problem \cite{fomichev2024initial}, since determining the exact ground state is known to be QMA-complete \cite{gottesman2009quantum, nagaj2008local, cubitt2016complexity, aharonov2009power}.
+We empirically show in this paper that we can improve the energy estimation, using far fewer resources than anticipated, and \rereupdate{pave the way} towards practical implementation on near-term quantum devices.